 For example, a solopreneur who offers social media management services to small businesses is more likely to be focused on delivering a set of packaged services to their clients that they know they can fulfill.

-On the other hand, an entrepreneur who runs a marketing agency and employs a team of 10 people may also offer social media management, brand consulting, and content creation services to clients because they have a larger team and can provide a broader range of options and may look to add on more services as their team grows.
+On the other hand, an entrepreneur who runs a marketing agency and employs a team of 10 people may also offer social media management, brand consulting, and content creation services because they have a larger team.
+They can provide a broader range of options and may look to add on more services as their team grows.

 4. Solopreneurs are not building a business to scale.

-For many independent workers, they are looking to create a profitable business they can continue to run, work in, and live off of themselves, and are not looking to grow an empire or to sell to another entity.
-In some cases, entrepreneurs
+Many independent workers are looking to create a profitable business they can continue to run, work in, and live off of themselves, and are not looking to grow an empire or sell to another entity.

 5. Differences in financial management.

 The bigger a company gets, the more financial responsibility the owner has.
 Not only are entrepreneurs with employees responsible for managing a business that is profitable enough to operate and pay their team, but they are also responsible for making sure factors such as payroll, benefits, and taxes are accounted for in their business structure.